 MISHCON DE REYA TERMS OF INITIAL REVIEW

 1. Our engagement is limited to reading and considering the relevant clauses of your insurance policy.

 2. Our engagement for this purpose will not prevent us acting for or against you in relation to any other matter not connected with your policy.

 3. Our engagement for this purpose does not warrant us verifying your identity but we will be able to ask for and our ongoing instruction following this review will be subject to you providing the necessary ID verification documentation.

-If you are insured by Aviva Insurance Limited and QBE (UK) Limited with the specified policy wordings please register for further information.
+If you have the specified policy wordings set out above, please register for further information.